Ashok0/EnderalVREssentials/README.md

 #### Quickstart Guide
 1. Install the following prerequisite mods: SKSE VR, PapyrusUtil VR, DynDOLOD Resources SE 3.0
 2. Finalize load order in Mod Organizer 2.
-3. Install a terrain LOD mod and place it after other Skyrim SE texture mods.
-Enable "Perfect Terrain LOD.esm" plugin and place it at the very top of the plugin list above "Enderal - Forgotten Stories.esm".
+3. Install a terrain LOD mod and place it after other Skyrim SE and Enderal SE texture mods.
+Enable your Terrain LOD .esm plugin and place it at the very top of the plugin list above "Enderal - Forgotten Stories.esm".
 	* [Tamrielic Textures Terrain LOD](https://www.nexusmods.com/skyrimspecialedition/mods/39563?tab=files) works very well.
 Download the Google Drive link from the Comments section.
 4. Use xLODGen to generate terrain LOD meshes and textures into a dedicated output folder and then install as a mod.
 5. Use TexGen to generate object LOD textures and tree/grass LOD billboards into a dedicated output folder and then install as a mod.
-6. Optionally remove .esm files from any LOD terrain mods as they are no longer needed after running xLODGen and TexGen.
+6. Optionally remove your Terrain LOD .esm plugin as it is no longer needed after running xLODGen and TexGen.
 7. Use DynDOLOD to generate object LOD (includes grass LOD if enabled), tree and optional dynamic LOD into a dedicated output folder and then install as a mod.

 #### xLODGen/TexGen/DynDOLOD Configuration